WoofThatByte/proxmox-setup/OpenMediaVault-setup/README.md

 ### Create shared folder
 <p align="left">
   Go to Storage -> Shared Folders.
 Create a new one.
 Give it a name.
 Select a file system (<b>pool</b> folder created with mergerFS).
 Select relative path (parent <code>data</code>).
-Select permissions and add the user with read/write access.
+Select permissions and add the created user with read/write access.
 Save!</br>
 </p>

 ### Create SMB Shares